Chrissy Metz Talks ‘This Is Us’ Weight Loss And Sex: ‘Fat People Do Have Sex’

 “I do want to lose weight. … But not because anyone is telling me to do it,” clarified the star.

-Chrissy currently wears a size 18 to 20 in pants, and revealed that her goal is “to be proportioned,” but that she’s not necessarily aiming for a specific number on the scale.
+Chrissy currently wears a size 18 to 20 in pants, and she revealed that her goal is “to be proportioned,” but that she’s not necessarily aiming for a specific number on the scale.

 “I carry a lot of my weight in my stomach,” said Metz candidly.